nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Phone numbers can contain only numbers and should be exactly 8 digits long.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-A person can have any number of tags (including 0)
+* A person can have any number of tags (including 0)
+* Cher considers people with the identical phone numbers as duplicates.
+You will not be able to add two entries with the same phone number.

 </div>

 Examples:
-* `add n/John Doe s/m r/student p/987654321 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe s/m r/student p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe s/f r/parent e/betsycrowe@example.com a/Newgate Street p/12345678`

 ### Listing all persons : `list`